Best time to switch energy supplier

 What Should I Do When A Supplier Increases Their Rates?

-There is no greater motivation to switch your business energy than to receive notice from your energy supplier that they will increases their prices.
+There is no greater motivation to switch energy supplier than to receive notice from your energy supplier that they will increases their prices.

 A hike by one provider often has a domino effect so it is the perfect time to agree a fixed-term contract with the cheapest energy supplier before they all raise their prices.